charliedao-eth/DeepFreeze/contracts/README.md

 ## Running the Tests

-The [test suite](tests) contains common tests for all Curve pools, as well as unique per-pool tests.
 To run the entire suite:

 ```bash
 brownie test